What You’ll Find Here?

 Orange Chicken Ingredients

-Chicken Breast & Cooking Oil: The chicken breast is cut into bite-sized pieces, perfect for frying until golden and crispy using the cooking oil.
+The chicken breast is cut into bite-sized pieces, perfect for deep frying.
+Cooking oil helps get them golden brown and crispy.

 How To Cook Orange Chicken

-First, grab a mixing bowl and combine the flour, cornstarch, salt, chicken powder, and white pepper.
-Then, add the water, eggs, and 2 tablespoons of cooking oil.
-Mix everything together until you have a smooth batter.
-Now, add the chicken breast pieces, making sure they’re fully coated.
-Cover the bowl and chill the marinated chicken in the fridge for 30 minutes.
+In a mixing bowl, combine flour, cornstarch, salt, chicken powder, and white pepper.
+Add water, eggs, and 2 tablespoons of cooking oil, then mix until smooth.
+Add the chicken breast pieces and make sure they’re fully coated in the batter.
+Cover and refrigerate for about 30 minutes to let the flavors soak in.

-Next, heat enough cooking oil in a deep pan or wok over medium heat.
-Once the oil is hot, carefully add the marinated chicken pieces in batches.
-Fry them until they’re golden brown and crispy, which should take about 4-5 minutes per batch.
-After frying, remove the chicken and drain it on paper towels to get rid of any excess oil.
+Heat enough oil in a deep pan or wok over medium heat.
+Once the oil is hot, fry the chicken in batches.
+Cook each batch for about 4 to 5 minutes or until golden brown and crispy.
+Drain the fried chicken on paper towels to remove excess oil.

-In a separate pan, heat 1 tablespoon of cooking oil over medium heat.
-Add the chili flakes, minced ginger, and garlic.
-Sauté them until they’re fragrant and aromatic.
-Then, add the white sugar, brown sugar, orange juice, vinegar, and soy sauce.
-Stir well and bring it to a simmer.
+In a clean pan, heat 1 tablespoon of cooking oil over medium heat.
+Sauté chili flakes, minced ginger, and garlic until fragrant.
+Add white sugar, brown sugar, orange juice, vinegar, and soy sauce.
+Stir everything together and let it simmer for a few minutes.

-Slowly stir in the cornstarch slurry while continuously stirring the sauce until it thickens.
-Once it’s thickened to your liking, turn off the heat.
+Stir in the cornstarch slurry slowly while mixing the sauce continuously.
+Keep stirring until it thickens to your desired consistency, then turn off the heat.

 Tips for the Best Orange Chicken